The Unique Law on Strangulation in New Jersey

 In 2017, New Jersey Senators Linda Greenstein and Paul Sarlo sponsored legislation making strangulation under the Prevention of Domestic Violence Act a third degree crime.
 Prior to the introduction of the bill, strangulation was subsumed under the simple assault statute, which made the charge a lower level disorderly persons offense.
-After the enactment of S-3209, strangulation is a felony crime and if convicted of the offense, you face as much as 5 years in state prison.
+After the enactment of S-3209, strangulation became a felony crime and if convicted of the offense, the defendant faced as much as 5 years in state prison.
 The bill was well received by all 34 Senators and 78 members of the voting Assembly, as not one person voted against the increase of the charge.
+Since then, New Jersey lawmakers adopted yet another measure, S-2503, which yet again raises the level of strangulation charges.
+What was once a third degree felony charge is now a second degree felony, likewise elevating the penalties from a maximum of 5 years in prison, to a maximum of 10.
 The theory behind the enhanced punishment is that domestic violence often starts with acts of strangulation and the abuser graduates to more egregious conduct over time.
 In essence, the Senators believed that those who commit acts of strangulation against domestic partners should be punished more severely than those committing such acts against strangers.

 While it is understood that there is a need to prevent domestic abuse, the law has become a weapon utilized to unfairly punish the accused without proof.
 The charge of strangulation under N.J.S.A.
 2C:12-1(b)(13) has far-reaching consequences to those who have the misfortune of being convicted.
 These consequences are both criminal and civil in nature and can prove damaging to all parties involved.
 In fact, being accused of strangulation in New Brunswick, Edison, Piscataway, Woodbridge, Metuchen, South Brunswick, or another nearby town means the possibilities have opened up for criminal charges and a restraining order against you.
 Our domestic violence defense attorneys believe that there is a need to protect the accused from unfounded allegations and the consequences that ensue when the state or the plaintiff who files a temporary restraining order brings a case without sufficient proof.
 When you are facing such serious allegations, we will examine the nuances of your case to develop the best approach for handling these claims.
 Call our local Middlesex County office today at (732) 659-9600 to discuss your strangulation case and our potential representation.